aristanetworks/cloudvision-ztpaas-utils/README.md

-## Custom Bootstrap Script
+## Bootstrap Script with a Token

-The custom bootstrap script method can be used to ZTP enroll an Arista device in CVaaS.
-This method obviates the need for supplying an enrollment token, or the cluster URL in a USB drive.
-A locally hosted DHCP server can be configured to point the Arista device to this custom bootstrap script using the bootfile-name option.
+Bootstrap script with a token provides an alternative way of ZTP enrolling an Arista device against CVaaS.
+The cluster URL and the organisation wide enrollment token can be supplied by the script as opposed to the two being supplied using a USB drive.
+A DHCP server co-located with the Arista device can be configured to serve this bootstrap script using the bootfile-name option.
+This bootstrap script, then, takes over and perform all the steps necessary to initate ZTP against the correct CVaaS cluster and tenant.

-### Using the custom bootstrap script

 - Log in to the CVaaS cluster and generate a token using the "Generate" option under "Devices/Onboard Devices" menu